Leashaniya/Python3Fundamentals/README.md

-summary and the nested contacts program available
+summary and the nested contacts programs are available